alan-turing-institute/hub23-deploy/docs/07-enabling-page-redirection.md

 4. Make sure the subscription is set to "Turing-BinderHub".
    Under **Azure resource** select one of the two items under **Public IP Address**.
    If you view these resources (under the resource group beginning `MC_`), you will be able to see the IP addresses they refer to.
-Compare these with the output of `info.sh` in order to ascertain which one is Binder and which is JupyterHub.
+Compare these with the output of `kubectl get svc --namespace hub23` in order to ascertain which one is Binder and which is JupyterHub.

 5. Click "OK" and repeat the process for the second IP address.

-## Update `make-config-files.sh`
+## Update `deploy/config.yaml`

-Make sure to update `make-config-files.sh` to parse the new DNS names to the appropriate parts of `config.yaml`, instead of the raw IP address.
+Make sure to update `deploy/config.yaml` to include the new DNS's, instead of the raw IP addresses.
 If you have GitHub OAuth enabled, the DNS names will have to be inserted instead of the IP addresses in the OAuth app as well.
 This shouldn't generate a new Client ID or Secret.